flicstar/flicstar.github.io/_posts/2022-08-15-register-eth-name.md

 On the Decoder podcast [Can the law keep up with crypto?](https://www.theverge.com/22944579/crypto-bitcoin-internet-law-nft-tiktok-dances-tonya-evans-interview), Professor Tonya Evans said that she bought her ENS domain **just to grab the name**.
 Which was entirely my motivation too.

-> “I do own my ENS [Ethereum Name Service] domain, because even if I don’t use it, I want to make sure nobody else uses it.”
+> “I do own my ENS [Ethereum Name Service] domain, because even if I don’t use it, I want to make sure nobody else uses it.”—[Tonya Evans](https://proftonyaevans.com/)

 —-